Defra-Data-Science-Centre-of-Excellence/rgovspeak/README.md

 When your happy with your document press the knit button.
 This will render an html preview for you, there will be a markdown document with

 a _govspeak.md prefix and any images will be in the images folder.
+The file images.csv shows which images were mapped to each govspeak image tag.

 These assets can then be uploaded to whitehall publisher or sent to a publication team for upload.